barnes-c/terraform-provider-certmgr/docs/index.md

 ### Optional

 - `host` (String) URI for certMgr API.
 May also be provided via CERTMGR_HOST environment variable.
-- `port` (String) Port for certMgr API.
+- `port` (Number) Port for certMgr API.
 May also be provided via CERTMGR_PORT environment variable.